-- projected CI or CMI reductions by rate class by estimates of economic impact per CI or CMI by rate class.
-The exception to this approach is for the projects that comprise the transmission hardening and restoration program.
-For those projects, the economic benefits from reliability improvements were calculated using Duke Energy's risk-informed investment decision support software, Copperleaf C-55, which employs the same source for estimates of economic impact per CI or CMI - 7 that Duke Energy uses for all other reliability improvement benefit calculations.

-Q. WHAT IRREGULARITIES IN THIS TWO-STEP RELIABILITY BENEFIT ESTIMATION PROCESS LEAD YOU TO CONCLUDE THAT DUKE ENERGY HAS OVERSTATED THESE BENEFITS?

-- A. Witness Stephens and I have identified multiple program-specific assumptions leading to overstated reliability improvement estimates in step 1 of the process.
-I have also identified multiple concerns with the underlying research that make its estimates of economic impact per CI or CMI unsuitable for use in translating reliability improvements into economic benefits in step 2 of the process.
-These irregularities indicate that the primary GIP benefit estimates provided in Duke Energy's cost-benefit analyses are dramatically overstated. - 18 A. Program-Specific Assumptions Leading to Overstated Reliability Improvements - 19 Q. PLEASE DESCRIBE THE PROGRAM-SPECIFIC ASSUMPTIONS 20 LEADING TO OVERSTATED RELIABILITY IMPROVEMENT 21 ESTIMATES. - A. Witness Stephens and I have identified multiple programs with inflated reliability improvement estimates, including transmission hardening and restoration, targeted
+- CI or CMI by rate class.42 The exception to this approach is for the projects that comprise the transmission hardening and restoration program.
+For those projects, the economic benefits from reliability improvements were calculated using Duke Energy's risk-informed investment decision support software, Copperleaf C-55,43 which employs the same source for estimates of economic impact per CI or CMI that Duke Energy uses for all other reliability improvement benefit calculations. - 7 Q. WHAT IRREGULARITIES IN THIS TWO-STEP RELIABILITY 8 BENEFIT ESTIMATION PROCESS LEAD YOU TO CONCLUDE THAT 9 DUKE ENERGY HAS OVERSTATED THESE BENEFITS? - 10 A. Witness Stephens and I have identified multiple program-specific assumptions 11 leading to overstated reliability improvement estimates in step 1 of the process.
+I 12 have also identified multiple concerns with the underlying research that make its 13 estimates of economic impact per CI or CMI unsuitable for use in translating 14 reliability improvements into economic benefits in step 2 of the process.
+These 15 irregularities indicate that the primary GIP benefit estimates provided in Duke 16 Energy's cost-benefit analyses are dramatically overstated. - 17 A. Program-Specific Assumptions Leading to Overstated Reliability Improvements - 18 Q. PLEASE DESCRIBE THE PROGRAM-SPECIFIC ASSUMPTIONS 19 LEADING TO OVERSTATED RELIABILITY IMPROVEMENT 20 ESTIMATES.